Government Army (Bohemia and Moravia): Organization

 The Government Army was created following the dissolution of the Czechoslovak Army which occurred after the German occupation of the Czech lands, and was officially constituted on July 25, 1939 by Government Order No. 216.
 The German decision to permit the organization of a military force under direct control of the Protectorate of Bohemia and Moravia was due to three factors.
 First, the complete dissolution of the Czechoslovak Army carried with it a concurrently large increase in the unemployment rate; continued maintenance of at least a fractional military force could mitigate that to some extent.
 Second, Germany was anxious to legitimize its occupation by demonstrating a certain tolerance for the continuation of Czech institutions.
 Third, there was an obvious need for some form of personal guard for the protectorate's State President, Emil Hácha.

 The Government Army had an authorized strength of 7,000 men and a period of enlistment of twelve years; at its height it had an actual strength of 6,500 troops organized in twelve battalions.
 Despite the force's diminutive size, it boasted 40 generals.

 Emil Hácha, the State President, was commander-in-chief of the Government Army, with operational command vested in an inspector-general who, throughout the period of the army's existence, was Jaroslav Eminger.
-The army was organized into three regional inspectorates with their headquarters at Prague, Brno, and Hradec Kralove.
+The army was organized into three regional inspectorates with their headquarters at Prague, Brno, and Hradec Králové.

 The Government Army's 1st Battalion was tasked with the protection of the State President, as well as public duties at the presidential residence of Lány Castle.
 Beginning in November 1939, it assumed responsibility for guarding Prague Castle in concert with German forces, a mission formerly performed by the Prague Castle Guard of the defunct Czechoslovak Army.

 Initially, the bulk of the Government Army consisted of officers and men transferred directly from the former Czechoslovak Army.
 For political reasons, many of the army's original personnel were gradually dismissed to be replaced by new recruits unconnected with the armed forces of the formerly independent Czechoslovakia.
 New recruits were limited to Czech males between 18 and 24 years of age, of Aryan ethnicity, at least 165 cm tall, in good health, and free of criminal record.
 The army's last annual recruitment occurred in 1943.

 In May 1945, with the collapse of the protectorate, de facto control of the Government Army passed to the returned Czechoslovak government which deactivated the force after first transferring some of its soldiers to the reconstituted Czechoslovak Army.